UniMiBAnalyses/D6EFTStudies/README.md

    * `fit_01.cpp` reads ntuples and creates histograms with range and binning optimised as a function of the expected number of envents, given a certain integrated luminosity
+   * `fit_02.cpp` reads ntuples and creates histograms with range and binning optimised as a function of the expected number of envents, given a certain integrated luminosity
+      * an attempt to use RootDataFrame to read ntuples was done, it does not seem to be very useful since it's too rigid in the interface
+   * `fit_03.cpp` reads ntuples and creates histograms with range and binning optimised as a function of the expected number of envents, given a certain integrated luminosity
+      * using a TTreeReader to read the ntuples
       * if the single event weight is $e_i$, histograms are filled with events, which populate them with the expected statistics in given the sample cross-section $\sigma$ input integrated luminosity $\mathcal{L}$.
         The final weights are calculated as $w_i = e_i \mathcal{L} \sigma{} / \Sum{e_j}$,
         where the $\Sum{e_j}$ runs over all generated events (i.e. prior to any preselections), so that the preselection efficiency is also taken into account for.
+   * `smartNtuple*` an unfinished attempt to write a wrapper of TNtuple which simplifies the reading of a TNtuple, automatising all the hassle with branches

 ## useful commands